1. What Is Atopic Dermatitis?

 Avoid exposure to allergens and irritants, such as secondhand smoke.
 Control the indoor temperature and humidity to ensure comfort.
 During the summer, maintain the room temperature between 25 and 26°C and the humidity at 50% to 60%.
 In winter, keep the temperature between 20 and 22°C with similar humidity levels.
 Wearing breathable, cool cotton clothing helps prevent excessive sweating and reduces skin irritation.
 When bathing, avoid soap or shower gel to prevent skin dryness and to maintain adequate moisture.

 Additionally, regular cleaning to reduce dust mites and other allergens can help lower the risk of triggering allergic reactions.
-For optimal temperature and humidity control, the CuboAi Smart Baby Camera offers real-time monitoring and alerts parents via a mobile app if conditions fall outside the recommended range.
+For optimal temperature and humidity control, the CuboAi Smart Baby Monitor offers real-time monitoring and alerts parents via a mobile app if conditions fall outside the recommended range.
 The baby monitor also records temperature and humidity fluctuations throughout the day, allowing parents to track environmental changes and provide context when their baby shows discomfort.
 This can reduce stress for parents, allowing them to focus on supporting their baby’s growth in a healthy environment.

 - Emotional Stability and Support for Parents and Children